gdsc-fetju/api-collection/CONTRIBUTING.md

 url: <URL of the API>
 description: <A short description of API>
 free: <true if API is free else false>
-imageUrl: <URL of the image to be displayed> (O)
+image: <URL of the image to be displayed> (O)
 ---
 ```

-- Raise your PR and wait for it to get merged.
+- Raise your PR a nd wait for it to get merged.

 ---